 Copyright © 2011 St. John of the Desert Melkite Catholic Church.
 All Rights Reserved.

-The Diocesan Pastoral Council (DPC) held its 1984 Fall meeting in Phoenix, so that Archbishop Joseph could meet with community members and assess the possibility of beginning a Melkite Mission.
-Archbishop Joseph also thought that gathering the diocesan clergy and laity in Phoenix for this meeting would be encouraging to the Phoenix community.
-This proved to have good results as shortly afterwards Archimandrite Max Chalhoub, pastor of St. Anne Church in North Hollywood, CA was asked by Archbishop Joseph to make semi-monthly trips to Phoenix to celebrate the Divine Liturgy for the growing community.
-It was then that the community was placed under the patronage of St. John the Forerunner and given the name of St. John of the Desert Eastern Catholic Mission.
-The community was comprised, not only of Melkites, but also of faithful of the Maronite and Chaldean churches who subsequently formed their own communities.
+Archbishop Joseph held the 1984 Diocesan Pastoral Council (DPC) meeting in Phoenix, so that he could meet with our community and evaluate the possibility of beginning a Melkite mission.
+He also believed that gathering in Phoenix would encourage the members of our community.
+Soon after the meeting, he asked Fr.
+Max Chalhoub, (pastor of St. Anne Church in North Hollywood, CA.,) to travel to Phoenix twice a month and celebrate the Divine Liturgy.
+The community was also given the name of St. John of the Desert Melkite Catholic Mission.
+At that time, the community consisted of Melkites, Maronites and Chaldeans, which eventually formed their own communities.

 Fr.
-Max directed the remodeling of the school building to serve as a House of Worship, and the house to serve as his residence, office, and meeting rooms for the community.
-Under his leadership a Ladies Guild and Youth Group were formed, and a program was begun for the religious education of the children.
+Max remodeled the school building to serve as a sanctuary, and the house to serve as his residence, office, and meeting rooms for the community; a ladies guild and youth group were formed; and a program was begun for the religious education of our children.

 In February 1990, our community was honored by the elevation of Fr.
-Bob to the dignitary title of Archimandrite for his support, encouragement, kind hospitality, and financial assistance.
+Bob to the dignitary title of archimandrite.
 Fr.
 Bob regularly celebrated the Divine Liturgy with Fr.
 Max and assisted him in ministering to the needs of the faithful.

-During Fr.
-Basil’s time as pastor, both the rectory and church were renovated and painted.
-The Parish Advisory Council (PAC) was restructured and organized, and the Finance Council was formed so that the PAC may concentrate in dealing with the spiritual ministries of the community.
-During that time, it was voted and decided to actively and aggressively seek a more suitable church and community center.
+Fr.
+Basil Samra became the community’s third pastor.
+The rectory and church were renovated and painted.
+The Parish Advisory Council (PAC) was restructured and organized, and the Finance Council was formed so that the PAC could concentrate on the spiritual ministries of the community.
+During that time, it was decided to actively seek a more suitable church and community center.